ohumkar/Libcam/README.md

 </div>
 </br>

-- An images is resized and a forward pass is made through the EAST detector which outputs bouding boxes along with confidence scores.
+- Captured image is resized and a forward pass is made through the EAST detector which outputs bouding boxes along with confidence scores.
 Important boxes are retained by   thresholding on the basis of confidence scores </br>
 - Image processing is done on each of the detected text regions before passing it to the tesseract-ocr to recognize text</br>
 - Named Entity REcognition is performed on the ocr output using spacy and PERSON entities are extracted as Author from the text, while remaining is marked as Title
 </br>